injelee/cloud_ecg/README.md

 Documentation
 ==============
-The latest documentation is automatically generated using Sphinx and can be found through the link below:
+The latest documentation is automatically generated using Sphinx and we're working on getting an accessible link.
+Stay tuned for updates!

 Contributors